Detention of Ariful Islam: Detention

 Ariful Islam is a correspondent of Bangla Tribune and Dhaka Tribune in Kurigram District.
 He had been threatened for writing news reports critical of the Kurigram Deputy Commissioner Sultana Pervin, in particular a report on her trying to rename a recently renovated pond after herself and irregularities in her office.
 On 13 March 2020, he was detained from his house by Senior Assistant Commissioner-Revenue of Kurigram District Nazim Uddin.
 The magistrate was accompanied by Assistant Commissioner Rintu Biswas Chakma and Assistant Commissioner SM Rahatul Islam.
 The magistrate was accompanied by 6-7 other people and 13 to 15 members of the paramilitary Bangladesh Ansar.
 They had entered Islam's house by breaking the door and assaulted him at his residence.
 There were around 40-50 people outside his residence, controlling the neighborhood to prevent any interference.
 Islam was taken to the office of the Deputy Commissioner blindfolded.
 He was stripped and tortured at the office.
 He was threatened with death in a crossfire, referring to a method of extrajudicial killing in Bangladesh.
 Ariful said he was threatened over his reports on the deputy commissioner.

-Then Islam was sentenced to one year imprisonment for allegedly keeping half a bottle of alcohol and 150 gram of marijuana at his residence.
+Then Islam was sentenced to one year's imprisonment for allegedly keeping half a bottle of alcohol and 150 gram of marijuana at his residence.
 The sentence was given in the middle of the night at 2 am.
 Islam was also fined 50 thousand BDT.
 The Deputy Commissioner Sultana Pervin alleged a special task force led the drive at the request of the Department of Narcotics Control and it was not a mobile court.
 Assistant Director Abu Zafar of the Kurigram District unit of the Department of Narcotics Control said they accompanied the raid at the request of Deputy Commissioner Sultana Pervin on the night of the raid which contradicted the claims by the Deputy Commissioner.
 Superintendent of Police of Kurigram District, Md Mohibul Islam Khan, said they received the request to join the raid at 11 pm on the night of the raid which contradicted the claim by Sultana Pervin that the raid was planned long before that night.
 The police sent four officers.
 The document stating drugs were seized had the signature of Inspector Jahidul of the Department of Narcotics Control but he stated he was not present in the district at that time.
 A recording of a phone conversation between Ariful Islam and Sultana Pervin was released on social media and went "viral".